Skip to content

 apply_link_function

 If true, applies the link function (a.k.a. activation function), if any, before returning the model prediction.
 If false, returns the pre-link function model output.
-For example, in the case of binary classification, the pre-link function output is a logic while the post-link function is a probability.
+For example, in the case of binary classification, the pre-link function output is a logit while the post-link function is a probability.
 Default: True.

 force_numerical_discretization